-Hello All, Welcome To My About Page
+Hello All, Welcome To The About Kev Page

-About Kev: A Quick Travel Bio
+A Quick Travel Bio About Kev

 Kev Aboard the Hiawatha

-Kev is riding the mighty Hiawatha to Chicago
+Riding the mighty Hiawatha to Chicago

 Things changed on May 25, 2012, which marked the start of my new travel adventures.
 That day, I took my first Amtrak train trip, 63 miles from the Sturtevant Depot to Chicago Union Station aboard the Mighty Hiawatha.

-About Kev: Growth Through Travel
+Learn About Kev And His Growth Through Travel

 While I enjoyed the trips aboard the Hiawatha, I wanted something more.
 My wanderlust was calling me.